Monday, February 6, 2012

 Review

-Also, the movie was the first summer blockbuster in history and has inspired other major box office hits, such as Star Wars, Raiders of the Lost Ark, The Dark Knight and more.
+Also, the movie was the first summer blockbuster in history, setting a new standard for the film industry and inspiring other major box office hits, such as Star Wars, Raiders of the Lost Ark, The Dark Knight, and more.
 Oh, did I forget to mention the chilling music score by John Williams?
-This unmistakable tune leaves your ears ringing and is the best factor of JAWS (a part I loved).
+This unmistakable two-note tune leaves your ears ringing and is the best factor of JAWS (a part I loved).

 Star rating: (5/5) Best Movie Ever